datagrok-ai/public/help/develop/dataframe.md

   sum += column.get(i);
 ```

-Doing a `.byName` or a `t.rowCount` call as part of the loop shall incurs up to 20x overhead.
+Doing a `.byName` or a `t.rowCount` call as part of the loop shall incur up to 20x overhead.
-`column.values()` iterator is 2-3 times slower than this snippet.
+Using a `column.values()` iterator is 2-3 times slower than this snippet.

 If the fastest access is required for numerical columns, which usually happens in computing new values atop a column,
 accessing data with a result of calling `.getRawData()` is advised: